yamadapc/github-browse-file/README.md

-github-browse-file
+gitlab-browse-file
 ==================

+_Very slightly modified from `github-browse-file`_

-View the file you're editing in Emacs on GitHub.
+View the file you're editing in Emacs on GitLab.

-### Installation:

-Available as a package in [Marmalade](https://marmalade-repo.org/) and [MELPA](http://melpa.org/).

-`M-x package-install github-browse-file`

-You can change some defaults using `M-x customize-group github-browse-file`

 ### Usage:
-Call `github-browse-file` (for the git blob) or `github-browse-file-blame` (for the git blame) to view current file on GitHub.
+Call `gitlab-browse-file` (for the git blob) or `gitlab-browse-file-blame` (for the git blame) to view current file on Gitlab.
 With a prefix argument (`C-u`), you can force them to use the "master" branch.

-`github-browse-commit` can be used to link to the current commit.
+`gitlab-browse-commit` can be used to link to the current commit.

 ### Contributors
 * [Charles Comstock](https://github.com/dgtized)